Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 The goal of this sprint was to agree upon our architecture and the interactions so that the workstream would know how to design their sub-systems.
 During this sprint we decided on how we would move forward in developing our product.
 This included the creation of our Github repository, and beginning to familiarise ourselves with how we would use different features including the Kanban boards, Pull Requests and Issues.
 This also included the ideation stage, and definition of the communication protocol between devices so that different teams could begin implementation autonomously.
 Additionally, we decided on goals to prioritise in order to arrive at a minimum viable product by the next sprint.

 **Key meeting points:**
-* Defined and agreed on overall infrastructure (shared on Slack)
+* Defined and agreed on overall infrastructure (shared on Slack).
-* Defined minimum viable product (MVP) with functions/classes/variables
+* Defined minimum viable product (MVP) with functions/classes/variables.
-* Defined interactions between subsystems including a first iteration of the request types and their JSON syntax
+* Defined interactions between subsystems including a first iteration of the request types and their JSON syntax.
-* Establish Github protocol (including how we would use the project board, as well as pull request and issue protocol)
+* Establish Github protocol (including how we would use the project board, as well as pull request and issue protocol).
-* Design a basic UI interface mockup for admin user story
+* Design a basic UI interface mockup for admin user story.

 **Reflections**
 In this sprint the most important aspect was to finalise our design and evaluate how effective it was in allowing us to implement the product most conforming to our use cases.
 As we were still in the design stage, this sprint facilitated many changes, such as the basic UI layout and the communication protocol between devices.
 Defining the overall structure was crucial for future progress, which was why we prioritised these goals to make sure our progress was fast during further sprints as every member of the team was sure what features needed to be implemented next.
 We also defined our minimum viable product (MVP) for our next sprint; to make sure we had enough features for a product that satisfied minimum customer requirements as defined through our user stories during the design stage.
 In defining our goals clearly for the next sprint, we would have a product which could be evaluated by users based on feedback which could further inform our implementation decisions for future sprints.
 During this stage we experienced several issues in terms of deciding on what we wanted to work on first.
 Eventially, for our product we decided to prioritise the end-user story, the core of our product experience as this will be the use case most commonly interacted with.
 This involved having a fully functioning pedometer able to count steps by the end of the next sprint.

 **WIP:**
-* Implementation of communication protocol
+* Implementation of communication protocol.

 ### Sprint 2 : First Prototype (9.3-16.3)
 The most important of our user stories is that of the end-user, so our first sprint should focus on delivering a fitness tracking feature onto the M5Stack in the form of a simple step counter.
 To allow the user to count and keep track of their steps between sessions, we need to make the step data persistent, so we also need to develop a basic first version of our desktop server.
 Furthermore, we wanted to create a first view for out end-users and sponsors.
 Therefore, the goal of this sprint was to create a basic proof of concept to demonstrate the key feature of incrementing step count, a vital user requirement of the end-user story.

 **New features implemented:**
-* M5Stack able to count steps (pedometer functionality)
+* M5Stack able to count steps (pedometer functionality).
-* M5Stack able to send a notification to Desktop server for each new step
+* M5Stack able to send a notification to Desktop server for each new step.
-* Desktop able to process the notification, increment the total steps and ensure data persisted, and sends the updated user profile back to the M5
+* Desktop able to process the notification, increment the total steps and ensure data persisted, and sends the updated user profile back to the M5.
-* M5 able to process message from processing and display total steps
+* M5 able to process message from processing and display total steps.
-* Created web design and mock-up pages
+* Created web design and mock-up pages.
-* Decided on a UI interface for admin user story, and made a mock-up Processing interface using dummy Control-P5 elements
+* Decided on a UI interface for admin user story, and made a mock-up Processing interface using dummy Control-P5 elements.

 #### Key implementation issues found: ####
 <table>